 Well, today I am going to share how truly easy this gathering spot for real birds is to make and these are perfect for early spring.

 These DIY bird nests can be used in different ways such as centerpieces, added to a cloche, books stacked inside an ironstone dish, or used in a vignette on your table.
 These nests are even a great way to add nature to a wreath on the front porch.

-Also, adding a small egg, a found feather or even leaving them empty is pretty from spring through summer when birds are active.
+Also, adding a small fake egg, or a found feather or even leaving them empty is pretty from spring through summer when birds are extremely active.

-- bird nests as seen below or Spanish moss
+- silk thread bird nests as seen below or Spanish moss

 - spray adhesive

 Forming the Nest with Spray Adhesive

 Step 1: Using Linen Thread to Make My Shape for My DIY Bird Nest Project